kyclark/tiny_python_projects/markov_chain/README.md

 # Markov Chain

+Write a Python program called `markov.py` that takes one or more text files as positional arguments for training

+# Background

-_The Practice of Programming_ by Brian Kernighan and Rob Pike describes the Markov Chain algorithm and how it can be implemented in C, C++, Java, awk, and Perl.
-You should write a Python program called `markov.py` that takes one or more text files as positional arguments for training
+Read about Markov chains at https://en.wikipedia.org/wiki/Markov_chain or in _The Practice of Programming_ by Brian Kernighan and Rob Pike where they discuss implementations in C, C++, Java, awk, and Perl.

 ````
 $ ./markov.py